drknsblct/reddit_subreddit_manager/readme.md

 >
 > Delete comma on the right of last element

 - Create file named `secrets.py` and add your username/password in variables with the same name.
-Use the reddit account you want to tranfer the subreddits!
+Use the Reddit account in which the subreddits will be transfered!

 ### Disclaimer